 Today's Hunter and Trapper in Pennsylvania is the approved and authorized student manual for the official Pennsylvania hunter education course.

 The student manual combined with the course will provide you with the knowledge and skills you need to be a safe and responsible hunter or trapper.
-The course is designed to meet the standards for hunter training established by the International Hunter education association (IHEA). additional subjects are included to meet the needs of first-time hunters and trappers in Pennsylvania.
+The course is designed to meet the standards for hunter training established by the International Hunter education association (IHEA), as well as the needs particular to first-time hunters and trappers in Pennsylvania.

 Hunting and trapping have been a part of Pennsylvania's rich history since the beginning of the Commonwealth.
-When Europeans arrived in 1610, they discov- ered an abundance of wildlife.
+When Europeans arrived in 1610, they discovered an abundance of wildlife.
 Elk, deer, black bear, waterfowl, and even moose, along with predators such as wolves and mountain lions, roamed the mountains, swamps, and forests of the state.
-Settlers hunted and trapped for food and furs to survive in the "wilderness" that was Pennsylvania.
-This way of life was not taught in a classroom but was passed on by family members from one generation to the next.
+Settlers hunted and trapped for food and furs to survive in the wilderness that was Pennsylvania.

 It wasn't until 1959 that Pennsylvania provided any type of official training.
 The first courses were known as "safety courses" and were taken on a voluntary basis.